daireto/sqlactive/docs/api/active-record-mixin.md

 ) -> Self
 ```

-> Fetches a row by primary key or raises a `sqlalchemy.exc.NoResultFound`
+> Fetch a row by primary key.

-> exception if no result is found.
+> If no result is found, it will raise a `sqlalchemy.exc.NoResultFound`
+> exception.

 > If multiple results are found, it will raise a
 > `sqlalchemy.exc.MultipleResultsFound` exception.